KleytonLeite/Api-coin/README.md

 ## 📝 Description

-**Api-Coin** The api-coin Project and simple implementation of API's using native features of the javascript language and the Fetch API that provides a JavaScript interface to access and manipulate parts of the HTTP pipeline, such as requests and responses.
-It also provides the global fetch () method which provides an easy and logical way to fetch resources asynchronously over the network..
+**Api-Coin** Api-Coin It is a project that implements a simple cryptocurrency query APIs using native features of the javascript language the API Fetch that provides a JavaScript interface to access and manipulate parts of the HTTP pipeline, such as requests and responses.
+It also provides the global fetch () method, which provides an easy and logical way to asynchronously fetch resources across the network.

 ---